lucasroberti/lucasroberti/README.md

 ### 📌 Featured Projects

 - **[finances-household-postgres](https://github.com/lucasroberti/finances-household-postgres)** — Relational database design (PostgreSQL) for multi-user, multi-currency household financial management, with analytical views for budgeting and spend tracking.
-- *(Add your other projects here — MailGuard, the C code generator, the Supabase finance app — once pushed to GitHub)*

 ---